 I spoke of newly-hired senior defensive assistant George Edwards when reflecting on the Trevon Diggs pick.
 If Edwards didn’t have a large say in drafting Reggie Robinson II, consider me shocked.
 Listed as the defensive coordinator on the Minnesota Vikings’ staff for the last 6 seasons, Edwards has been a beneficiary of the defensive philosophies of one of the most respected defensive masterminds in the entire league: Mike Zimmer.
 If Dallas wants to engineer their defense similar to how Minnesota runs theirs, this pick makes complete and total sense, another indication of the Cowboys heading in the right direction on defense.

 According to the StarTribune (article link here), Zimmer is known as a “cornerback whisperer”, and his prototypical corners are competitive, aggressive, tough, and show the willingness to tackle.
 Minnesota took Jeff Gladney and Cameron Dantzler in the 1st and 3rd round respectively because they both fit that profile as press corners who aren’t afraid to tackle.
-Robinson would also fit in the Vikings’ profile for a corner because he’s a tremendous athlete, he’s got great length (31.5″ arms), and he’s an aggressive press corner who doesn’t hesitate to instigate contact at the line of scrimmage.
+Robinson would also fit in the Vikings’ profile for a corner because he’s a tremendous athlete, he’s got great length (31.5″ arms according to mockdraftable.com), and he’s an aggressive press corner who doesn’t hesitate to instigate contact at the line of scrimmage.

 However, the most divisive measurable for corners, especially press corners, is their arm length, because defensive backs with longer arms have a larger radius with which they can make plays on the ball.
 Especially when press corners are contesting back-shoulder balls or downfield throws or even inside-breaking routes in tight-man coverage, teams need corners who have longer arms so they can disrupt passes in the tightest of windows with their length.